thoughtbot/superglue/CONTRIBUTING.md

 ### Opening a PR

 1. Fork the repo,
-2. Navigate to the `superglue` directory,
 2. Run `npm install` to install the base dependencies,
 3. Run the test suite: `npm run test`,
+4. Run the linter: `npm run lint`,
-4. Make your changes,
+5. Make your changes,
-5. Push your fork and open a pull request.
+6. Push your fork and open a pull request.

 A good PR will solve the smallest problem it possibly can and have good test coverage.